Cumberland Building Society Conveyancing Panel Information

 You must also comply with the terms and conditions of your Cumberland Building Society solicitor panel appointment.

-I understand that Cumberland Building Society could request or audit my files as I am on the Cumberland Building Society conveyancing panel.
-How should I respond in the event of such a demand?
+Theoretically Cumberland Building Society could request or audit my files as I am on the Cumberland Building Society conveyancing panel.
+Are there any confidentiality issues that I need to consider first?

 We can't comment specifically on Cumberland Building Society.
 Many major lenders are now introducing ‘file auditing’ as standard practice in relation to completed matters.
 This raises questions of confidentiality in relation to the borrower and the purpose to which the results of such audits will be put.
 The starting point is to remember that the file does not belong to your firm, it belongs to the ‘client’.
 But, of course, we will normally have two clients – the buyer and the lender - and you will owe a duty of confidentiality to each.
 So basically, you have to separate the file and just send the lender the parts solely relating to themselves.
 But, of course, as this will basically be correspondence with the lender, mortgage instructions etc.